 The Radiation team treats patients with all different types of cancers, so it makes sense that they wouldn’t limit their awareness efforts to just one month.
-Tracy uses both her personal Facebook page and word of mouth to let all her coworkers know which days they should wear a particular color.

 I am the Vice Chair for Translational Research in the Department of Medicine and the Director of Cancer Vaccine and Dendritic Cell Therapies in the Center for Immunotherapy.
 My goal is to fix cancer-related immune dysfunction and teach our bodies to fight cancer.

 Coping with a cancer diagnosis can be extremely overwhelming.
 From managing appointments to coping with the emotional stress, the entire journey can turn your life upside down.
 That’s where Courtney Kelchlin and Adrian Donaldson come in.